mattyault/penguin/readme.txt

 1) The solution has been written in plain JavaScript, CSS and HTML.
 2) The solution is set to display all the data in a single line across on the page and adapt to any viewport width for mobiles / tablets etc.
-3) Without knowing compatibility the soution uses "flexbox" and "vw units" where "vw units" have been used, em and px alternatives have been specified as fallback values.
-It should render all the way back to IE 10!
+3) The solution uses "flexbox" and "vw units" where "vw units" have been used, em and px alternatives have been specified as fallback values.
+The page should render up to IE 10 correctly!
-4) The solution should handle any missing data for the books incuding the cover images which if found to be missing will display a default image instead.
+4) The solution should handle any missing data for the books including the cover images which if found to be missing will display a default image instead.

 ====================